 Ray White Burwood Property Maintenance Procedure

-We deal with maintenance issues and conduct regular inspections, issuing tenants with notice if they breach their terms of the lease.
-A schedule of routine inspections allows us to inspect the property regularly and keep an eye on any repairs or maintenance required that could increase the potential rental income of the property and make sure it remains safe for tenants to live in for the duration of their tenancy.
+We deal with maintenance issues and conduct regular inspections, issuing renters with notice if they breach their terms of the lease.
+A schedule of routine inspections allows us to inspect the property regularly and keep an eye on any repairs or maintenance required that could increase the potential rental income of the property and make sure it remains safe for renters to live in for the duration of their tenancy.
 We conduct inspections in the first three months of a tenancy this then allows us to set the future inspection schedule as per legislation and your instructions.

-If Tenants have an urgent repair, they must contact their Property Manager as soon as possible.
+If renters have an urgent repair, they must contact their Property Manager as soon as possible.
 This will minimise the potential damage and inconvenience.
 All urgent maintenance items are required to be attended to within 24 hours in most circumstances and wherever possible.
 Urgent repairs are defined by the Residential Tenancies Act 1997 as the following:

 - burst water service